-Z_b is modern land-surface elevation.
-The primary modern elevation data set for flow routing is the GEBCO_08 30-arcsecond DEM (British Oceanographic Data Centre, 2010).
-GEBCO provides the

-- 155 highest resolution combined topography and bathymetry data sets currently available.
-30 arcseconds corresponds to a north-south cell size of 927 m, and a east-west cell size that ranges from 895 m at 15°N, the southern extent of the analysis region, to 81 m at 85°N, the northern extent.
-The GEBCO_08 grid is used in all areas except beneath the Greenland Ice Sheet, where the subglacial topography is interpolated from the etopol 1-arcminute global topographic data set (Amante and E Li = 2000) - 160 Eakins, 2009).
+$Z_b$ is modern land-surface elevation.
+The primary modern elevation data set for flow routing is the GEBCO\08 30 arcsec DEM (British Oceanographic Data Centre, 2010).
+GEBCO provides the highest-resolution combined topography and bathymetry data sets currently available.
+Thirty arc seconds corresponds to a north-south cell size of 927 m and an east-west cell size that ranges from 895 m at 15° N, the southern extent of the analysis region, to 81 m at 85° N, the northern extent.
+The GEBCO\08 grid is used in all areas except beneath the Greenland Ice Sheet, where the subglacial topography is interpolated from the etopol 1 arcmin global topographic data set (Amante and Eakins, 2009).

-This sub-kilometer resolution over the ice-free Earth is required to resolve flow inside the kmscale valleys of the major rivers that drain North America, and is therefore critical to accurately calculate river networks.
-More coarsely-gridded drainage routing can send water from the modern Upper Missouri River basin, for example, towards the Arctic Ocean.
-However, even these high-
+This sub-kilometer resolution over the ice-free Earth is required to resolve flow inside the kilometer-scale valleys of the major rivers that drain North America, and is therefore critical to accurately calculate river networks.
+More coarsely gridded drainage routing can send water from the modern upper Missouri River basin, for example, towards the Arctic Ocean.

-165 resolution calculations exhibit some small deviations from mapped drainage basin extents.
-Examples of this, such as in the Arrowhead region of Minnesota where the Saint Louis River is believed to have progressively captured Upper Mississippi drainage near Savanna Portage (van Hise and Leith, 1911), indicate that still-higher resolution elevation data will continue to improve flow-routing calculations near headwaters streams, a scale-dependence given by the relationship between channel geometry, river discharge, and drainage area (Leopold and Maddock, 1953).
+However, even these high-resolution calculations exhibit some small deviations from mapped drainage basin extents.
+Examples of this, such as in the Arrowhead region of Minnesota, where the Saint Louis River is believed to have progressively captured upper Mississippi drainage near Savanna Portage (van Hise and Leith, 1911), indicate that stillhigher resolution elevation data will continue to improve flow-routing calculations near headwater streams, a scale dependence given by the relationship between channel geometry, river discharge, and drainage area (Leopold and Maddock, 1953).

-Raster grid cell area, A_c , is a function of latitude, and this is an important conversion factor for changing scalar quantities in cells, such as ice thickness, into a measure of volume.
+Raster grid cell area, $A_c$ , is a function of latitude, and this is an important conversion factor for changing scalar quantities in cells, such as ice thickness, into a measure of volume.
 Using the simplifying assumption that Earth is perfectly spherical,

-$$A_c = \left(R{\oplus} \frac{\pi}{180^{\circ}} \delta\theta\right) \left(R{\oplus} \sin\left(\theta\right) \frac{\pi}{180^{\circ}} \delta\varphi\right) \tag{2}$$
+$$A{\rm c} = \left(R{\oplus} \frac{\pi}{180^{\circ}} \delta\theta\right) \left(R{\oplus} \sin(\theta) \frac{\pi}{180^{\circ}} \delta\varphi\right). \tag{2}$$

-- 175 Here, R{\oplus} is the mean radius of Earth, θ is colatitude (in degrees), and φ is east-longitude (i.e., degrees east of Greenwich). $\delta\theta$ is cell north-south extent and $\delta\varphi$ is cell east-west extent; in the simulations presented here, both of these extents equal 30 arcseconds.
-These areas are computed at a latitude, λ , corresponding to the north-south midpoint of the cell, with the implicit assumption that the cells are small enough that the north-south difference in cell size can be approximated to be - 180 linear.
-For the GEBCO_08 30-arcsecond grid that is used here, this approximation generates errors of < 0.3%.
+Here, $R{\oplus}$ is the mean radius of Earth, $\theta$ is colatitude (in degrees), and $\varphi$ is east longitude (i.e., degrees east of Greenwich). $\delta\theta$ is cell north-south extent and $\delta\varphi$ is cell east-west extent; in the simulations presented here, both of these extents equal 30 arcsec.
+These areas are computed at a latitude, $\lambda$ , corresponding to the north-south midpoint of the cell, with the implicit assumption that the cells are small enough that the north-south difference in cell size can be approximated to be linear.
+For the GEBCO\08 30 arcsec grid that is used here, this approximation generates errors of < 0.3 %.